Jatie1/osu-beatmap-downloader/README.md

 Beatmap downloader programmed in Java for the rhythm game osu!.

-Has the ability to download all ranked beatmaps from a a given year to present, and will scan the maps you already have to eliminate duplicate downloads.
+Has the ability to download all ranked beatmaps within a given year range, and will scan the maps you already have to eliminate duplicate downloads.

 Will soon have the ability to download DMCA'd maps, once chimu.moe get their shit together.